-Once you’ve created a Collection, you can go back and edit collection items, fields, and other settings—even after the project has been published.
+Once you’ve created a Collection, you can go back and edit collection items, fields, and other settings—even after the site has been published.

 Once you’ve created a Collection, you can go back and edit Collection items, fields, and other settings — even after the project has been published.